DLHA Staff Writer

 The researchers found that compared with the general population, nurses were at an increased risk for suicide (female incident rate ratio [IRR], 1.395; male IRR, 1.205).

 Female nurses used pharmacological poisoning (opiates, antidepressants, and benzodiazepines being the leading substances) most frequently to complete suicide (27.2 versus 26.9 percent for others).
-Other common pharmacological poisoned used by female nurses include acetaminophen and diphenhydramine.
+Other common pharmacological poison used by female nurses include acetaminophen and diphenhydramine.

 Male nurses and the general public used firearms most often (41.7 versus 48.4 percent for others).